 If you prefer to travel at your own pace with our local guides, our private trips are for you.
-Our culinary journeys focus on immersion into the local culture.
+Our China culinary tours focus on immersion into the local culture.
 We introduce you to local experts who invite you into their culture and kitchens to participate.
 Min 2 guests.

 Beijing and Great Wall

 Beijing has been the political and cultural heart of China for centuries and offers a wide range of regional Northern cuisine waiting to be savoured.
 With its unique history it is an amazing place to discover, from the impressive Forbidden City, Gate of Heavenly Peace and Tiananmen Square, glitzy modern towers, Olympic Park, Ming City wall to the Hutongs.
 We will discover the imperial, old and new Beijing, visiting its major highlights and exploring the lively alleyways and markets.

 Spend a night near the country’s most pleasant scenic spots and one of the world’s most famous sights, the long and lonely Great Wall, winding between hilltops just north of the capital.